JanHerca/urantiapedia/output/wikijs/en/article/Simon_Orsini/Dieu_Le_Temps_Et_L_univers.md

 The interelectronic space is animated by wave manifestations perfectly synchronized with the speed of the electrons, this force is not entirely dominated by the recognized laws of positive and negative attraction.
 This is why it sometimes behaves in an unpredictable manner.

 > Time and space are a conjoined mechanism of the master universe.
 They are the devices whereby finite creatures are enabled to coexist in the cosmos with the Infinite.
 Finite creatures are effectively insulated from the absolute levels by time and space.
 But these insulating media, without which no mortal could exist, operate directly to limit the range of finite action.
-Without them no creature could act, but by them the acts of every creature are definitely limited. ([UB 118:9.1](/en/The_Urantia_Book/118#p9_1))
+Without them no creature could act, but by them the acts of every creature are definitely limited. (<a id="a83_475"></a>[UB 118:9.1](/en/The_Urantia_Book/118#p9_1))

 The width of the intervals between particles of matter, as well as the initial speed of the energy rays, cause the wave-like appearance of many forms of matter energies.
 Rapidly moving particles cause the excitation of the contents of space, they produce a wave reaction.